vojicicuros/ad_notifier/README.md

 ## Features

-- Periodically checks the specified Kupujemprodajem search page for new ads
+- Periodically checks the specified website search page for new ads
 - Sends email notifications with details of new ads found
 - Persists seen ads in a local file to avoid repeated alerts
 - Fully configurable via environment variables